-9.2.1 Normally once a week, but also whenever deemed necessary, the Executive Director, Directors, Managers and senior advisors shall meet.
-This meeting is a quick chance for the Executive Director to share key updates/issues or discuss sensitive matters with the management team.

-9.2.2 Decisions that require input from the management team prior to sharing with the staff are discussed and agreed upon.
-Managers who wish to share any other items with other managers are encouraged to do so.

-9.2.3 The Idea Huddle Meeting is an additional meeting in which Idea Memos are discussed and approved.
+- 9.2.1 Whenever deemed necessary, the Executive Director, Directors, Managers and senior advisors shall meet.
+This meeting is a quick chance for the Executive Director to share key updates/issues or discuss sensitive matters with the management team. - 9.2.2 Decisions that require input from the management team prior to sharing with the staff are discussed and agreed upon.
+Managers who wish to share any other items with other managers are encouraged to do so. - 9.2.3 The Idea Huddle Meeting is an additional meeting in which Idea Memos are discussed and approved.
 This meeting is attended by the SMT plus invited Managers and staff, depending on the nature of the presented Idea Memo.
 The Executive Director chairs the meeting and makes the final decisions.

-9.3 Monthly strategic meeting
+9.3 Periodic strategic meetings

-9.3.1 The Executive Director shall call a meeting with the senior management team to discuss major decisions that have significant effect.
-Their either: affect the entire organization, involve large financial investment, have a long term effect, or are sensitive in nature.

-9.3.2 The agenda shall be clear, and examines forward-looking or planning related elements, and where possible limited to two or three agenda items.

-9.3.3 The chair of this meeting shall be the Executive Director.
+- 9.3.1 At his/her discretion, the Executive Director shall call a meeting with the senior management team to discuss major decisions that have a significant effect.
+They're either: affect the entire Organisation, involve large financial investment, have a long term effect, or are sensitive in nature. - 9.3.2 The agenda shall be clear and examines forward-looking or planning related elements, and where possible, limited to two or three agenda items. - 9.3.3 The chair of this meeting shall be the Executive Director.